vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

 Maybe I messed up the implementation somewhere.
 But in any case, that just goes to show the value of profiling!

 ## More testing needed

 So...that was going to be the blog post.
-But in writing this and reimplementing the optimization---the original code was lost, because I never committed it---it looks like the optimization may be working after all.
+An optimization that turned out to not be so optimal.
+But in writing this post, I reimplemented the optimization---I lost the original code, because I never committed it---and that is the code that you see.
 So maybe I did mess up the implemention last time.
 In any case, more testing is needed!